 942 Hartle Court

 Napa, CA 94559

-A division of Napa County Department of Environmental Management
+A division of Napa County Department of Public Works

 Provides for the care of stray and quarantined animals and accepts owner-surrendered animals.
-Offers pets for adoptions.
+Offers pets for adoption.
 Provides animal licensing and kennel permits.
-Operates low cost vaccination clinics four times per year, and microchipping on a walk-in basis.
+Offers low-cost microchipping on a walk-in basis.
 Handles lost and found pet reports for all of Napa County.
 Rents humane traps.
 Offers euthanasia services for privately owned pets.

 Napa County Animal Services